RamonJales/rcpsp-for-quimeoterapy-sequence/README.md

 # Referências
 - [A System for Generation and Visualization of Resource-Constrained Projects](https://imae.udg.edu/~mbofill/Site/Miquel_Bofills_Home_Page_files/bofill-ccia14.pdf)
-- For a more visual introduction, see also this website: [PM Knowledge Center](https://www.pmknowledgecenter.be/dynamic_scheduling/baseline/optimizing-regular-scheduling-objectives-schedule-generation-schemes)
+- For a more visual introduction, see also this website: [PM Knowledge Center](https://www.pmknowledgecenter.be/dynamic_scheduling/baseline/optimizing-regular-scheduling-objectives-schedule-generation-schemes).
+- Reducing patient wait times and improving resource utilization at British Columbia Cancer Agency’s ambulatory care unit through simulation
+- Experimental investigation of heuristics for resource-constrained project scheduling: An update
+- Experimental evaluation of state-of-the-art heuristics for the resource-constrained project scheduling problem
+- Operations research for planning and scheduling healthcare resources at cancer centers